 Epigenetic changes modify the way genetic information is expressed without directly changing the genetic code stored in DNA.
 Exposure to toxic environmental substances can lead to changes in normal epigenetic patterns and may be associated with the development of disease.
 For example, exposure to heavy metals, such as arsenic and nickel, is associated with epigenetic changes that may underlie the development of cancer, cardiovascular and autoimmune diseases, and neurological disorders.

-NIEHS-funded epigenetics research has made great strides in identifying methylation patterns or marks that result from a diverse array of exposures.
-However, epigenetic changes such as methylation only tell part of the story because they are essentially a biological readout of a far more complex regulatory process.
-Fully understanding the underlying mechanisms that contribute to disease requires a better understanding of how exposures affect and/or interact with the functional and regulatory elements that lead to changes in methylation patterns.
-To address this critical knowledge gap, the NIEHS and the National Institute on Drug Abuse fund the multiphase Toxicant Exposures and Responses by Genomic and Epigenomic Regulators of Transcription (TaRGET) program.
+NIEHS-funded epigenetics research has made strides in identifying methylation patterns and other modifications associated with an array of exposures.
+However, research is lacking on the molecular mechanisms that drive those methylation changes.
+To address this knowledge gap, NIEHS and the National Institute on Drug Abuse funded the first phase of the multiphase Toxicant Exposures and Responses by Genomic and Epigenomic Regulators of Transcription (TaRGET) program.

 The first phase, TaRGET I, focuses on how environmental exposures affect proteins and other biological factors involved in establishing and maintaining gene expression patterns and epigenetic modifications, such as DNA methylation.
 Researchers funded by this program pursued studies in animals and cells to examine interacting molecular pathways involved in epigenetic modifications and how they relate to gene regulation.